tensorchord/envd-docs/docs/guide/ide.md

-# Connecting to envd Environment
+# Connecting to `envd` Environment

 Here we use the example at [envd/examples/mnist](https://github.com/tensorchord/envd/tree/main/examples/mnist).

 ## Build and check your environment

-Following [previous tutorial](/guide/build-envd), you'll be able to setup the project environment by envd.
+Following [previous tutorial](/guide/build-envd), you'll be able to setup the project environment by `envd`.
 In this tutorial, we used `mnist` project.
 After setting up the project, you can check the environment status by `envd get envs`.

 ```